gebhardm/flmlocal/README.md

 <img src="FLMlocalPanel.png" width=500px>

 ## Querying TMPO data
-Another feature of firmware 2.4.x is, that there is an FLM local storage of counter values.
+Another feature of firmware 2.4.x onwards is, that there is an FLM local storage of counter values.
 This feature is called **TMPO**; refer to the corresponding [announcement](https://www.flukso.net/content/r246-release-notes) for more information.

 With [/usr/sbin/queryd.lua](/usr/sbin/queryd.lua) and the corresponding chart tab on the FLM exists a query daemon capable to retrieve locally stored TMPO time series files and visualize them; this may be used for data analysis without having to store data on an external database.

+### TMPO query daemon
-To install this feature, copy the [query.lua](/usr/sbin/queryd.lua) file to the `/usr/sbin` folder of your FLM using **scp** and run it with `lua /usr/sbin/queryd.lua &`.
+To install this feature, copy the [queryd.lua](/usr/sbin/queryd.lua) file to the `/usr/sbin` folder of your FLM using **scp**.

+    scp queryd.lua root@<FLM IP address>:/usr/sbin/queryd.lua

+This query provider you may run with `lua /usr/sbin/queryd.lua &`.

+As an alternative you may install this also as a "real" daemon.
+For this you have to add a  symbolic link

+    ln -s /usr/sbin/luad /usr/sbin/queryd

+and start the query daemon by

+    /usr/sbin/queryd -u flukso`

-As an alternative you may install this also as a "real" daemon by adding a symbolic link `ln -s /usr/sbin/luad /usr/sbin/queryd` and starting the query daemon by `/usr/sbin/queryd -u flukso`; a [pull request](https://github.com/flukso/flm02/pull/7) for integration into the FLM firmware standard is sent, that also includes proper startup on boot.
+A [pull request](https://github.com/flukso/flm02/pull/7) for integration into the FLM firmware standard is sent, that also includes proper startup on boot.

+If you want to add this feature manually, then you have to change the `/etc/init.d/flukso` initialization file accordingly.
+Make a backup first! (`cp /etc/init.d/flukso /etc/init.d/flukso.bak`)
+Take a look at a reference [flukso.init](/etc/init.d/flukso) file for what to change (basically it is just the start and stop of the query daemon).

+### Query daemon functionality
 The query daemon works as follows:

 Sending an MQTT message to the FLM's MQTT broker with following content